 Avira does install an annoying menu bar icon, and if you’re particular about that kind of thing, a simpler malware scanner to try is Malwarebytes’ Anti-Malware.

 Delete large, old files off your Mac to free up disk space.
-DaisyDisk (US$10) is a beautiful app that analyzes and then visualizes the biggest files taking up space on your hard drive.
+DaisyDisk (S$14.98) is a beautiful app that analyzes and then visualizes the biggest files taking up space on your hard drive.
 It can even do the same for your external drives.

 Uninstalling old apps can also free up space on your Mac.
 Uninstalling apps on the Mac is as easy as deleting them from the Applications folder, but sometimes associated files hidden elsewhere remain behind.

 Disk Utility was redesigned in OS X El Capitan.
 Instead of ‘Verify’ and ‘Repair Disk,’ it became a single option to run ‘First Aid.’

 Sure, Mac users don’t have to deal with defragging, but there are still things you can do to optimize your Mac.
 OnyX from Titanium Software is a free app that you can use to perform system maintenance and clean up.
 Another (paid) option is MacPaw’s CleanMyMac X.

 You should always back up your computer, and OS X’s Time Machine backup feature makes it so easy that there’s really no excuse.